MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-tools-btvs.md

                     1: Primary.
 2: Secondary.
 3: Tertiary.
 (Default: 1)
 ```

-All of these usages require opening a command prompt or Powershell console and navigating to btvs application inside the extracted BTP folder.
+All of these usages require opening a command prompt or PowerShell console and navigating to the BTVS application inside the extracted BTP folder.

 ## User interface